-- The file will be replaced by a file specified by the Admin. - An entry is placed in the log file that contains the name of the replaced file and the Admin's IP address.
+- The file will be replaced by a file specified by the Admin. - A history record will be generated for the replacement of the Etc File. - An entry is placed in the log file that contains the name of the replaced file and the Admin's IP address.